awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-examples.md

 ## Example: Deny API traffic based on source IP address or range<a name="apigateway-resource-policies-source-ip-address-example"></a>

-The following example resource policy is a "blacklist" policy that denies \(blocks\) incoming traffic to an API from two specified source IP address blocks\.
+The following example resource policy denies \(blocks\) incoming traffic to an API from two specified source IP address blocks\.

 ```
 {